StarTalk Radio - Cosmic Queries– Multiverse Madness with Max Tegmark

 All right.

-All right, let's move on to, you know, that other level you talk about.
+Let's move on to that other level you talk about.

 This is Chris Hampton.